The Buccaneer (1958 film)

 The Buccaneer is a 1958 pirate-war film made by Paramount Pictures starring Yul Brynner as Jean Lafitte, Charles Boyer and Claire Bloom.
 Charlton Heston played a supporting role as Andrew Jackson, the second time that Heston played Jackson, having portrayed him earlier in the 1953 film The President's Lady.
 The film was shot in Technicolor and VistaVision, the story takes place during the War of 1812, telling a heavily fictionalized version of how the privateer Lafitte helped in the Battle of New Orleans and how he had to choose between fighting for America or for the side most likely to win, the United Kingdom.

 The movie's supporting cast featured Inger Stevens, Henry Hull, E. G. Marshall, Lorne Greene, Ted de Corsia, Ed Hinton, Douglass Dumbrille and Majel Barrett.
 (Ty Hardin was uncredited).
 Anthony Quinn directed the film.

+At the 31st Academy Awards for films from 1958, it was nominated for Academy Award for Best Costume Design (Color) for Ralph Jester, Edith Head and John Jensen, with the award going to Cecil Beaton for Gigi, just one of the latter's nine Academy Awards it received that year.

-Possibly as a film tie-in, Johnny Horton had a big success at the time with his version of the song The Battle of New Orleans.
+Possibly as a film tie-in, Johnny Horton had a big success at the time with his version of the song "The Battle of New Orleans".

+Plot

+During the War of 1812, American forces, under Andrew Jackson (played by Charlton Heston), defeated the British, under Major General Sir Edward Pakenham at Chalmette.
+Control of New Orleans was important to the American and British forces as it provided control of the entire Mississippi River Basin.
+Whoever controlled New Orleans would obtain certain victory.
+Capture of New Orleans via the Mississippi River was impossible, but access through the bayous was possible.
+These bayous were under the control of the pirate Jean Laffite.
+General Andrew Jackson seeks Lafitte's aid in thwarting the British forces, offering him a pardon and American citizenship in return.